catkutay/HIT226slides/week1/index.md

 	* Keep them small so it is easy to see what has changed
 	* It is better to commit too frequently rather than not enough
 	* Try not to break things
+* If you get access errors, make sure you have your ssh key set up

 <!-- .slide: data-background-image="images/bg-mouse.jpg" -->